 In 2006, Shinawatra was forced from office in a bloodless military coup.
 In response, red-shirted Thaksin supporters took over sections of central Bangkok and staged a series of anti-government demonstrations, some of which turned violent.
 The protesters were eventually dispersed by the Thai military in May 2010, resulting in 40 deaths.

 In 2011, after a succession of interim governments, Thaksin’s sister, Yingluck Shinawatra, became prime minister in a landslide victory for her party.
-Two years later, yellow shirt protesters accusing Yingluck of corruption launched a series of anti-government protests culminating in Yingluck being forced to stand down and, on 22 May, a yellow shirt-sympathetic military seizing power.
-On 26 May, King Bhumibol Adulyadej endorsed army chief General Prayuth Chan-ocha as Thailand's new leader.
+Two years later, yellow shirt protesters accusing Yingluck of corruption launched a series of anti-government protests culminating in Yingluck being forced to stand down and, on 22 May 2014, a yellow shirt-sympathetic military seizing power.
+In July, a military-dominated national legislature was created, which later designated former Army chief Prayuth Chan-ocha as Thailand’s 29th prime minister.

 At this point, it’s still too early to say.
 At the time of writing, there was no confirmation on when martial law would be lifted, and the military had not yet divulged a timeline for a return to civilian rule.